LearnPress/learnpress/readme.txt

 == Changelog ==

 = 4.1.7.2 (2022-10-03) =
-~ Remove file mu-plugin (move to plugin Thim Optimize).
+~ Removed: delete file mu-plugin (Moved to the plugin Thim Optimize).
 ~ Fixed: CVE-2022-3360 security.
-~ Fixed: error quiz not auto submit when expired time.
+~ Fixed: error "Quiz is not auto submitted when the time is expired".
-~ Fixed: error completed item not redirect to next item.
+~ Fixed: error "Completed item is not redirected to the next item".
-~ Modified: shortcode button LP.
+~ Modified: Shortcode button LP.
-~ Removed: shortcode 'learn_press_button_enroll', recommend use short code 'learn_press_button_course' replace.
+~ Removed: delete shortcode 'learn_press_button_enroll'.
+We recommend using the shortcode 'learn_press_button_course' instead.
-~ Fixed: error email content on one line when save.
+~ Fixed: error "Email content on one line when you save".

 = 4.1.7.1 (2022-09-16) =
 ~ Fixed: non-LP plugins causing errors.